LEARNAcademy/syllabus/ruby/classes-objects.md

-# Ruby Classes and Objects
+# Ruby Objects, Classes, and Inheritance

 #### Overview
 In Ruby, everything belongs to a class.
 We can also create custom classes that hold data and behavior.
+Inheritance describes relationships between classes.

 #### Learning Objectives
 - can define instance variables